-For years, safflower oil has been marketed with a laundry list of health benefits.
+For years, safflower oil was marketed with a laundry list of health benefits.
 Many claim that this vegetable oil is supposed to improve your metabolism, lower cholesterol, and support heart health because it’s free of saturated fat.

-However, a lot of the research on fats and oils in the last few decades has been misguided.
+However, a lot of medical advice on fats and oils in the last few decades has been misguided.

-Vegetable oil, in general, is not good for you, and of all the vegetable oils, safflower oil is perhaps the worst.
+Vegetable oils can have many adverse health effects, and of all the vegetable oils, safflower oil is perhaps the worst.
 That’s because it has more linoleic acid — an inflammatory and easily spoiled polyunsaturated fatty acid (PUFA) — than any other oil on the market[*].

 What Is Safflower Oil?

-The safflower plant has a long history, with records of safflower crops stretching back to the time of the pharaohs in ancient Egypt[*].
-Safflower used to be used as an orange dye, and as a cheap substitute for the precious spice saffron.
+The first record of the safflower plant (also called carthamus tinctorius) stretches back to the time of the pharaohs in ancient Egypt[*].
+Safflower was once used as an orange dye and as a cheap substitute for the precious spice saffron.

-Since the 1960s, safflower oil has become one of the main sources of vegetable oil.
-Like other seed oils, safflower oil is expeller pressed to extract the oil from the safflower seed.
+Starting in the 1960s, safflower oil became one of the main sources of vegetable oil.
+Like other seed oils, safflower oil is expeller pressed to extract oil from safflower seeds.

-Then it’s refined — a process which removes vitamin E, conjugated linoleic acid (CLA), and most of the oil’s flavor.
-You’re left with a neutral cooking oil that’s also used in salad dressings, margarine, and skincare products.
+The oil is then refined, a process which removes vitamin E, conjugated linoleic acid (CLA), and most of the oil’s flavor.
+You’re left with a neutral cooking oil used in salad dressings, margarine, and various skincare products.